KungPhoo/ba67-basic/readme.md

 a very easy to learn programming language as well as an operating system.
 So it suits perfectly for beginners as well.

-Many have programmes BASIC interpreters before, so why another?
+Many have programmed BASIC interpreters before, so why another?
 Well, they all had some sort of limitations, that I don't want.

 This BASIC is compatible with COMMODORE's BASIC V7,